chienyioma/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 # Task 13 Prints a float number
 # Task 14 Base 10 to hexadecimal conversion
 # Task 15 Encodes and decodes text
+# Task 16 Prints every other line from input starting with the first line